February 14, 2012

-A recent report Profile of the California Partnership Academies 2009-2010 [http://casn.berkeley.edu/downloads/CPA_Report_2009-10.pdf] found that 95 percent of seniors participating in California Partnership Academies (CPA)—career academies supported by local business-education partnerships—go on to graduate, compared with 85 percent of their peers.
+A recent report Profile of the California Partnership Academies 2009-2010 [https://casn.berkeley.edu/wp-content/uploads/resource_files/CPA_Report_2009-10.pdf] (PDF; 4MB) found that 95 percent of seniors participating in California Partnership Academies (CPA) —career academies supported by local business-education partnerships—go on to graduate, compared with 85 percent of their peers.
 The report also found that African American and Hispanic students graduated at significantly higher rates from CPAs than from the general high school population.
 Among Latino seniors, the CPA graduation rate was 94 percent, the statewide rate 80 percent; among African American seniors the CPA graduation rate was 92 percent, compared with the statewide rate of 76 percent.

 These statistics are even more impressive considering that state law requires each academy to enroll no less than 50 percent at-risk students.
 About 57 percent of these students graduate completing the University of California a-g college preparatory course work required for admittance to our state's four-year universities, compared with 35 percent of graduates statewide.
 About 88 percent plan to attend two- and four-year college after graduation.